oldstuffs/fcollection/README.md

 # fcollection

-Film collection application powered by Spring and Thymeleaf
+Film collection application powered by Spring and Thymeleaf.